sergeytheartist/http-rate-limiting/README.txt

 2. Run the application.
 This step will start the server with rate limit=2/10 RPS
 3. Open page http://localhost:9980/ with any browser
-4. Keep refreshing the page to see that rate is limited at 2/10 RPS (You must have HttpBasicServer.properties in Debug folder or the default 100 RPM will be applied!)
+4. Keep refreshing the page to see that rate is limited at 2/10 RPS (You must have HttpBasicServer.properties in Debug folder or the default 100 RPH will be applied!)

 ## Configuring Http Server